sirech/erza/README.markdown

 ### Provisioning

-It is done with [itamae](https://github.com/itamae-kitchen/itamae).
-Can be run with
+It is done with [itamae](https://github.com/itamae-kitchen/itamae), and tested with [serverspec](https://serverspec.org/).

 ```
 itamae/run
+bundle install
+rake # Confirms that installation worked
 ```

 to fully provision everything, certain files need to be accessible: